News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Methodology

 \subsection{Forecasting with textual features}

-Due to the nature of the dataset, the news was available per day, and it was not possible to distinguish an intra-day order.
-Furthermore, the news may refer to events of the previous days.
-It was then decided to frame the problem as a forecasting problem for the day ahead.
-This section describes the forecasting algorithm used in Block F and G. The idea is to verify if textual-based features measured in day \emph{d-1} can provide additional explanation to the behaviour of the demand in day \emph{d+1}, considering a prediction calculated in day \emph{d+1} in a valuable time to take decisions (for example for trading or scheduling).

-After an initial comparison with different models, such as Support Vector Regression and Multilayer Perceptron, the ExtraTrees algorithm has been selected because of its higher performance (known in the case of relatively small tabular datasets) and flexibility.
-ExtraTrees is an ensemble learning method within the decision tree paradigm.
-Like Random Forest, ExtraTrees creates many decision trees during the training but randomly samples each tree.
-The features in the trees are also randomly selected by splitting values without using the criterion of optimizing localization, which enables ExtraTrees to achieve faster computational speed and membership diversity \cite{geurts2006extremely}.
-Current applications of ExtraTrees have emerged in the field of electricity load forecasting, for example, the peak load forecasting \cite{kim2020peak}, day-ahead load demand forecasting case from Spain \cite{porteiro2019short}, and medium- and long-term load forecasting \cite{xiang2022multi}.
+This section describes the day-ahead forecasting method in modules \textbf{VI} and \textbf{VII} shown in Figure~\ref{workflow}, which we employed to verify whether textual-based features measured in day \emph{d-1} can provide additional explanations for the behavior of demand on day \emph{d+1}.
+After an initial comparison with different models, the ExtraTrees regression was selected due to its performance and flexibility \cite{geurts2006extremely}.
+ExtraTrees regression is an ensemble learning method.
+It creates decision trees during training but randomly samples each tree.
+The features in the trees are also randomly selected by splitting values, which enables ExtraTrees to achieve faster speed and membership diversity.
+Current applications of ExtraTrees have emerged in the field of load forecasting \cite{kim2020peak,porteiro2019short,xiang2022multi}.